fluent/fluent-bit-docs/installation/linux/redhat-centos.md

 ## Install on Redhat / CentOS

 Fluent Bit is distributed as **fluent-bit** package and is available for the latest stable CentOS system.

 The following architectures are supported

 * x86\_64
 * aarch64 / arm64v8

+For CentOS 9+ we use CentOS Stream as the canonical base system.

 ## Single line install